 What do 11 ladies, six cars and 1900 kilometers have in common?
 They’re the essential ingredients to the ultimate girls trip to the Birdsville Races in Outback Queensland.

 Under the guidance of the unflappable Dave from Australian Offroad Academy, we drove 11 birds along the Birdsville track for an unforgettable day at the races.

 If you’ve been wanting to tick the tarmac (or lack thereof) from Brisbane to Birdsville off your bucket list, why not try our itinerary?
-There’re delicious pies, ice-cold beers and award-winning CWA slices guaranteed!
+There’re unbeatable sunsets, ice-cold beers and award-winning CWA slices guaranteed!

 All you need is eight days, a few friends and a reliable car to make your Birdsville dream less of a mirage and more of a reality.

 6:30AM: Prepare to leave Brisbane

 Thelma and Louise may have had a Ford Thunderbolt, but this ladies only road trip was taking a motley crew of wheels.

 Packing the cars took the best part of the morning, and we prepared each car with a jerry can, two spare tyres and enough drinking water to get us through the week.
 If you’re going with a trail leader, they’ll help you safely prepare your car, which leaves you with more time to fuel up with breakfast and coffee before putting rubber on the road.

 9:30AM: Morning Tea in Toowoomba